Can Heron Therapeutics Inc. (HRTX) Remain Competitive?

-Heron Therapeutics Inc. (NASDAQ:HRTX) went up by 11.70% from its latest closing price compared to the recent 1-year high of $13.30.
-The company’s stock price has collected 1.94% of gains in the last five trading sessions.
+Heron Therapeutics Inc. (NASDAQ:HRTX) went down by -9.90% from its latest closing price compared to the recent 1-year high of $13.30.
+The company’s stock price has collected -7.14% of loss in the last five trading sessions.

 Is It Worth Investing in Heron Therapeutics Inc. (NASDAQ :HRTX) Right Now?